 - A.1 This Annex is designed to offer constables assistance in recognising and understanding the needs of children and young people in relation to searches.
 It acknowledges that children and young people have different needs to adults, and that they may require additional support to help them comprehend and participate in the search process. - A.2 It does not replace any requirements placed on constables elsewhere in the Code.
-Rather, it provides additional guidance and suggests ways in which constables can tailor their approach towards children and young people. - A.3 For the purposes of this Code, children and young people are defined as those being under the age of 18.
+Rather, it provides additional guidance and suggests ways in which constables can tailor their approach towards children and young people. - A.3 In their considerations of the conduct of searches where a child or young person is involved, constables should be cognisant of Article 3 of the United Nations